How to register a business name is one of the most asked questions on Google by businesses owners in Nigeria.

 - It prevents being held responsible for any civil wrong committed by the business

-- You can easily apply for a visa to travel for business meetings, workshop and conferences
+- You can easily apply for a visa to travel for business meetings, workshops and conferences

 3 Quick Steps To Register a Business Name in Nigeria

 Here is a step by step guide on how to register your business in Nigeria with the Corporate Affairs Commission.